julija777/SudokuSolutions/README.md

 # SudokuSolutions
-Sudoku Solver using Rapid API in JavaScript
+Sudoku Solver using Rapid API.
+Created in JavaScript, Node.js for backend.

+Deployed here: